History & Genealogy will be happy to look up and send copies of records found in indexed sources.

 - No more than one article can be copied from a single issue.

 - Articles can also be obtained through interlibrary loan.
 Contact your local library.

 Additional research help may be available from the St. Louis Genealogical Society.
 The society also maintains a list of researchers for hire.
 Contact the society directly:

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One specified condition is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request or later uses a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.
 In addition, copyright law limits photocopies of journal material to one article per issue and book-length material to one section or chapter or a limit of 30 pages.
 Journal articles less than five years old are also more restricted than older material.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would violate the copyright law.

-The Special Collections Department is an authorized Family Search Center of the Family History Library (FHL) in Salt Lake City, making more than two million rolls of microfilm containing genealogical records available to borrow and view at St. Louis County Library.
+History & Genealogy is an authorized Family Search Center of the Family History Library (FHL) in Salt Lake City, making more than two million rolls of microfilm containing genealogical records available to borrow and view at St. Louis County Library.
 A library card is not required.

 The loan program includes microfilm and microfiche only.
 Books in paper format in the Family History Library's collection cannot be borrowed.
 Available microfilm/microfiche can be searched using the online Family History Library catalog.